 International students, scholars, and their families and partners can connect with OISS and the international community at Yale by subscribing to the following e-mail lists.
 OISS-L is the OISS electronic newsletter for Yale's international community.
-YaleInternational E-Group is an interactive list through which over 2,000 international students and scholars connect to find roommates, rent apartments, sell cars and household goods, find companions, and keep each other informed about events in the area.
-Spouses and partners of international students and scholars will want to know about International Spouses and Partners at Yale (ISPY).
-The ISPYE-Group is an interactive list of over 300 members to connect spouses, partners, and families at Yale.
+YaleInternational E-Group is an interactive list through which over 3,000 international students and scholars connect to find roommates, rent apartments, sell cars and house-hold goods, find companions, and keep each other informed about events in the area.
+Spouses and partners of international students and scholars will want to get involved with the organization called International Spouses and Partners at Yale (ISPY), which organizes a variety of programs for the spouse and partner community.
+The ISPY E-Group is an interactive list of over 300 members to connect spouses, partners, and families at Yale.
 To subscribe to any list, send a message to oiss@yale.edu.

-The Office of International Students and Scholars, located at 246 Church Street, Suite 201, is open Monday through Friday from 8.30 A.M. to 5 P.M., except Tuesday, when the office is open from 10 A.M. to 5 P.M.
+Housed in the International Center for Yale Students and Scholars at 421 Temple Street, the Office of International Students and Scholars is open Monday through Friday from 8.30 A.M. to 5 P.M., except Tuesday, when the office is open from 10 A.M. to 5 P.M.